 5. The biggest danger in Iran is crossing the road

-As a solo female traveller in Iran it might surprise you to hear that the morality police or sexual harassment is in fact not the biggest danger you will face, neither is terrorism or islamic fundamentalists.
+As a woman travelling to Iran it might surprise you to hear that the morality police or sexual harassment is in fact not the biggest danger you will face, neither is terrorism or islamic fundamentalists.

 Again, people are friendly.
 Look out for others trying to cross the road and they will help you out for sure.